The Art Center can provide a hands-on experience in the world of art for students of all ages.

 What will the exhibit consist of?

-Our exhibits change every two months, consisting of many different types of mediums, including photography, sculpture, painting and drawing, among others.
+The Cultivate 7twelve exhibits change every months, consisting of many different types of mediums, including photography, sculpture, painting and drawing, among others.
 Please be aware that some exhibitions may contain mature content.
 You may inquire about the content of the exhibit at any time by calling or emailing The Art Center.